Piyush-Bokaria/TEAM-1/README.md

 * Exportable audit-ready compliance reports
 * Role-based access (Compliance / Legal / Auditor)
 * Multi-regulator support (RBI, SEBI, Basel, HIPAA, GDPR)

----

-## 📜 Disclaimer

-This project is a **decision-support system** and does not replace legal or regulatory advice.
-All outputs are intended to **assist compliance teams**, not substitute professional judgment.